oldd/projects/star-book/2-one-to-many/README.md

 * view all statuses posted from this profile
 * create a new status
 * NOT modify or delete old statuses

+If a thumbnail is anonymous and it's profile is deleted, delete the thumbnail.  ie. we don't want any anonymous thumbnails that point nowhere.

 If a main profile has been deleted then recreated, statuses from the old profile should not point to the new profile.
 ___